Long Long Time

-"Long, Long Time" is a song written by Gary White.
-The song was a hit for Linda Ronstadt, whose rendition of it was included on her 1970 album Silk Purse.
-The song is about a lasting love for someone who never became a lover.
+"Long Long Time" is a song written by Gary White which became a hit for Linda Ronstadt in 1970.
+"Long Long Time" is about a lasting love for someone who did not last as a lover.

 Linda Ronstadt version

 In 1970, Linda Ronstadt released the song as a single and on the album Silk Purse.
 The single spent 12 weeks on the Billboard Hot 100 chart, peaking at No. 25, while reaching No. 15 on Canada's "RPM 100" (her first single there), No. 8 on Canada's CHUM 30 chart, and No. 20 on Billboard's Easy Listening chart.

-In 1971, Linda Ronstadt was nominated for a Grammy Award for Best Contemporary Female Vocal Performance for her rendition of "Long, Long Time".
+In 1971, Ronstadt was nominated for a Grammy Award for Best Contemporary Female Vocal Performance for her rendition of "Long Long Time".